pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 The archive can be kept current with **\--archive-rebuild**.
 This rebuilds all version- and build-mismatched packages in the archive, provided that they are not installed or on the blacklist.
+**\--archive-reverse** rebuilds all reverse dependencies as well.
 If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers are removed from the archive.
 By default, all mismatched packages are removed.